pizar/pyDeltafile/README.md

 from pandas import DataFramefrom pandas import DataFramefrom pandas.core.interchange.dataframe_protocol import DataFrame

-# pyDelta
+# pyDeltafile

-pyDelta is an open-source tool for comparing data files (CSV, Excel) and generating the delta between them.
+pyDeltafile is an open-source tool for comparing data files (CSV, Excel) and generating the delta between them.
 The project identifies added, removed, and modified rows, providing a detailed report of the differences.

 ## Features